roa-2021/Aawhina/README.md

 - As a requester I want to be able to list a job I need help with
 - As a requester I want to be able to be sure that my information isn’t too early/at all
 - As a requester I want to be able to offer help for a particular job
+- As an offerer I want to be able to rescind my offer for help
-- As a requester I want to be able to
+- As an offerer I want to be able to view requests in my area

 ## Stretch user stories: